Rush-Quality-Analytics/SupplyDemand/README.md

 ## Websites

-The source code in this repository is deployed to two different webistes:
+### The source code in this repository is deployed to two different webistes:

 1. Primary: Rush University Medical Center website <http://covid19forecast.rush.edu/> maintained by Jawad Khan
 2. Testing: A heroku deployed app used for development and testing <https://rush-covid19.herokuapp.com/> maintained by Ken Locey and Tom Webb

 ## Contents

+### We have endeavored to keep the contents uncomplicated

 * **Procfile --** A file used by voila and heroku to set the environment.
 This file contains the following information and nothing else:
 	```web: voila --port=$PORT --no-browser --enable_nbextensions=True --theme=light notebooks/dashboard.ipynb```